Compact LED-Based Displacement Sensing for Robot Fingers: Introduction

 \section{Introduction}

-Force and torque (F/T) measurements are useful for dexterous manipulation \cite{gao2020learning, liu2019multi, maurice2022machine, leslie2023optical, pirozzisensor2019}, as integrating an F/T sensor into the fingers can either replace or complement tactile sensors.
-While tactile sensors convey either the exact location of contact or a pressure map, often with some information about contact force and area, an F/T sensor only provides a net wrench.
-In an ideal world, tactile sensors could thus render F/T sensors redundant, but, as tactile sensors offering full fingertip coverage are still not ubiquitous technology, F/T sensors can still have a role to play in robot fingers.
+Detecting the net forces or torques acting on a robotic finger is useful for dexterous manipulation \cite{ RobotHandSensorReview, shah2021design, fingertipforcesensing, leslie2023optical, pirozzisensor2019}, with the potential to replace or complement tactile sensors.
+Tactile sensors convey significantly more information, such as the exact location of contact or a pressure map, from which net finger forces can also be extracted.
+However, tactile sensors offering full fingertip coverage are still not ubiquitous technology.
+In their absence, information on net forces and torques can still be useful in robot fingers engaged in manipulation tasks.

-However, F/T sensors are primarily developed with industrial applications in mind \cite{Jafari2020,Min2023,Yamamoto2021}, leading to limitations when being used for dexterous manipulation.
-Manipulation often benefits from compliance \cite{chi2021compliance, hughes2023hybrid, zhu2021soft, tavakoli2014underactuated}, whereas most F/T sensors are optimized to be as stiff as possible, thus requiring precision engineering and leading to a high cost.
-Industrial applications also tend to favor a higher resolution than is needed for manipulation, but compromise by limiting the overload protection \cite{Jafari2020}.
+The most direct method for sensing such forces and torques is to add an off-the-shelf six-axis force and torque (F/T) sensor into the base of the finger.
+However, such F/T sensors are primarily developed with industrial applications in mind \cite{ft_industrial_intergation,Min2023,ft_design_principles}, leading to limitations when being used for dexterous manipulation.
+Manipulation often benefits from compliance \cite{chi2021compliance}, whereas most F/T sensors are optimized to be as stiff as possible, thus requiring precision engineering and leading to a high cost.
+Industrial applications also tend to favor a higher resolution than is needed for manipulation, but compromise by limiting the overload protection \cite{ft_industrial_intergation}.
 This leads to sensors that are easily damaged in the uncertain environments that robotics need to interact with.
-Finally, off-the-shelf F/T sensors can be difficult to package and integrate into the hand \cite{zhang2003six_dimension, wang2019force_tactile, ong2006force_sensors}.
-Others have attempted to solve this problem by designing sensors for manipulations to be placed within the fingertips \cite{wang2023fingertip_force, wu2010miniature, Fernandez2021Visiflex, Kim2020SixAxis}.
-This limits the design of the finger to the needs of the sensor, and can also limit the inclusion of other modalities within the finger.
+Finally, off-the-shelf F/T sensors can be difficult to package and integrate into the hand.
+Attempts to solve this problem by designing sensors to be placed within the fingertips \cite{ Fernandez2021Visiflex, Kim2020SixAxis,ft_mag1} limit the geometry of the finger and can also prevent the inclusion of other modalities within the finger.